noisefloordev/mosaix/readme.md

 ![](Images/Setup_AddLayer.png)
 - Put objects to mosaic in the new layer.
 ![](Images/Setup_PutMeshInLayer.png)
-- Attach Mosaix\Scripts\Mosaix.cs to your camera.
+- Select your camera and add Component -> Effects -> Mosaix.
 - Set "Mosaic Layer" to the layer you created above.

 Play the scene, and the object will be mosaiced.